MauriceOmbewa/ascii-art-output/README.md

 - ASCII Art Generation: It generates ASCII art based on the input text and the contents of the "standard.txt" file.
 The specifics of how the ASCII art is generated would depend on the implementation details within the ascii.AsciiArt function, which is likely contained in the ascii package imported in your code.

-- Output Display: It displays the generated ASCII art to the user, typically in the terminal or command prompt where the tool is executed.
+- Output Display: It prints the generated ASCII art to the output file chosen, for display after the tool is executed.

 ## Usage/Examples